Uber Frugal Month: The Ultimate Guide To Saving More Money Than You Ever Thought Possible

-- Where do you want to be in 10 years?
+- Where do you want to be in 5 years?
+In 10 years?

-- What about your current lifestyle might prevent those goals from coming to fruition and what can you do about it?
+- What about your current lifestyle might prevent those goals from happening and what can you do about it?

 The basis for successful, joyful, longterm frugality is a defined life goal(s).
-For Mr. FW and me, it was moving to our homestead in the woods and pursuing work that’s meaningful and fulfilling.
-With that overarching principle guiding our actions, saving money isn’t a challenge for us.
-We want more out of life than what we can buy in a store and so we’re willing to sacrifice short-term desires (such as a peppermint latte) for longterm gains (not working 40+ hours a week for the rest of our adult lives).
-Frugality isn’t miserly deprivation for us, it’s liberation.
+The idea is to want more out of life than what you can buy in a store.
+With that backdrop, we become willing to sacrifice short-term desires for longterm gains.
+Frugality isn’t miserly deprivation, it’s sheer liberation.
 We are freed from needing a lot of money, we are freed from competing with other people in a material goods arms race, and we are freed from the futile pursuit of happiness through consumerism.

 For more motivation and insight into successful, goal-oriented frugality, may I recommend: